Ballabeg station: Replacement

-The original station building here was a more complex affair, and the station was for some time staffed in the early years of the line despite its location some distance from the village it serves.
-The extant station building is a platelayers hut which has never been opened to provide passenger shelter.
-In the winter of 1987 a verandah was added to the front of the station and a concrete platform area created and the station became one of the most popular for lineside photographers.
-The site was further improved in 2001 or 2002 when a pumping station for the all-island sewer network was installed at the rear of the station: vehicular access was improved and a platform to fit three coaches was added, in the form of a wall of sleepers which has been back-filled to provide a half-height platform for alighting and boarding passengers.
+The earliest evidence of the current structure is in a 1946 photograph.
+There was originally a track works permanent way hut, which remains locked, but a small lean-to canopy was added in 1987 as well as a concrete platform area and the station became one of the most popular for lineside photographers.
+The site was further improved in 2001-2002 when a pumping station for the all-island sewer network was installed at the rear of the station (known as Ballanorris): vehicular access was improved and a platform to fit three coaches was added, in the form of a wall of sleepers which has been back-filled to provide a half-height platform for alighting and boarding passengers.